the 2025 guide made by locals for

 • Local tip: If you want to find the real residence of Vlad the Impaler, you need to get to Poenari Citadel, a site worth visiting for enthusiasts seeking authentic connections to the legendary figure.

 Located in Bran, this is the most visited castle in Romania and is accessible on day trips from Brasov, Bucharest, and Sibiu.
+If you want to walk through Bran Castle narrow corridors, note that tickets cost €11 or $12.

 Viscri fortified church